Adityatulaskar/CodeAlpha_Hangman/README.md

 # CodeAlpha_Hangman
-A Java-based Hangman game developed as part of the CodeAlpha Internship.
-Features interactive gameplay, word guessing logic, score tracking, and a user-friendly console interface.
+A Python-based Hangman game developed as part of the CodeAlpha Internship.
+Features interactive gameplay, word guessing logic, score tracking, and a user-friendly command-line interface.
+The project demonstrates Python programming concepts including loops, conditionals, functions, and string manipulation.

 # 🎮 Hangman Game in Python